7 Bold Marketing Lessons You Can Learn From Apple

 If there’s one place that Apple really shines it’s in how easy their products are to use.
 There’s a reason that tech nerds prefer PC and Android products: they’re more customizable and versatile for the most part.

-They’re also more prone to failing due to user error.
+They’re also more prone to failure due to user error.

 Even their advertising is relatively straightforward and simple.
 When was the last time you saw any of their copy directly advertising the technical specifications behind their product?